 The questions multiplied.

 There was no reason to lie, so Atem answered them one by one.
-But with each answer another question came, and the number of reporters had grown.
-Several cameras were pointed at him.
+But each answer brought the next question, and the number of reporters was growing.
+Multiple cameras were pointed at him.

-He was beginning to lose track of when this would end, when the crowd parted.
+Around the time it became unclear when this would end, the crowd parted.

 "That's enough."

-Atem went along without resistance.
-The reporters were saying something, but Seto didn't look back.
-They moved through the corridor, opened a staff door, and went inside.
+Atem followed obediently.
+The reporters were saying something, but Seto did not look back.
+They went down a corridor, opened a staff door, and went in.

 Seto started to say something and stopped.

-"The result was as expected.
-I wasn't there."
+"The result was a foregone conclusion.
+I wasn't entered."

-"That's very like you.
-The market being closed was put to good use."
+"That's like you.
+The day the markets were closed was put to good use."

 "None.
 It was enjoyable."

-The sound of voices was still audible outside the corridor.
-The sound of staff moving.
-Seto crossed his arms and glanced once at the door.
+Voices were still audible outside the corridor.
+There was the sound of staff moving.
+Seto folded his arms and glanced once at the door.

-"Stay here for a while.
-We'll leave when it clears."
+"Stay here a while.
+We'll leave once it's cleared."

 "Understood."

 Atem leaned his back against the wall.
-The weight of the duel disk was on his arm.
-The reality of having won came quietly, only now that it was silent.
+The weight of the Duel Disk was on his arm.
+The reality of having won came to him a little, only now that it was quiet.

 That was Atem's answer.

-They stood in that corridor until Seto had finished what needed to be finished and came back.
+He stood in that corridor until Seto finished his work and came back.

-The screen switched and footage of the Domino City shopping district appeared.
+The screen changed, and the shopping district of Domino City appeared.

-A reporter was saying something, and Atem looked up from his phone.
+The reporter was saying something, and Atem lifted his eyes from his phone.

-Fava beans and herbs, fried together.
+Fava beans and herbs, combined and fried.
 Thin and firm on the outside, green and soft within.

-Atem looked at the television.
-He put his phone down.
-He decided to go outside.
+Atem watched the television.
+He set down his phone.
+He decided to go out.

-He changed into his modern clothes and took his wallet.
-Inside it was the card he had been given, but also cash he had withdrawn from his profits.
-He hadn't been short of things to spend it on, but this was the first time a use had presented itself this clearly.
+He changed into modern clothes and took his wallet.
+The wallet held the card he'd been given, but also cash he'd withdrawn after realizing gains.
+It wasn't that he'd been troubled about what to spend it on, but this was the first time the use had been so clear.

-He left the mansion and walked in the direction of the shopping district.
+He left the Kaiba mansion and walked in the direction of the shopping district.

-The queue moved slowly.
-The people ahead were talking cheerfully.
+The line moved slowly.
+The people ahead of him were talking happily.
 Atem faced forward.

-Memories from several thousand years ago don't usually come so clearly.
-In the Underworld or the living world alike, the past rests as the past.
-But smell is different — it comes through some other channel, and before you know it you have been pulled back into a place that existed only in memory.
+Memories of several thousand years ago do not usually come to you with any clarity.
+In the afterlife and in the living world alike, the past is set aside as past.
+But smell is particular; the sense of it must travel by some other route, and before you notice you are pulled back into the place inside the memory.

 Atem blinked.

 His turn came and he ordered.
-What he received looked very much like what he remembered.
+What he received looked much like the thing in his memory.

 He took a bite.

-It wasn't exactly the same.
-The herb mixture was slightly different; the frying oil might have been too.
+It was not entirely the same.
+The blend of herbs was a little different, and perhaps the frying oil as well.
 But that was fine.
-It didn't need to be exactly the same.
+It did not need to be entirely the same.

 It was good.